History of Arlington National Cemetery

 Arlington officially became a national cemetery on June 15, 1864, by order of Secretary of War Edwin Stanton.
 The original cemetery was 200 acres, and has since grown to 639 acres (as of early 2020).
 Arlington became a segregated cemetery, just like all national cemeteries at the time, and remained segregated by race and rank until 1948, when President Harry S. Truman desegregated the military.
 The primary burial ground for white Civil War soldiers became Section 13.
 Meanwhile, Section 27 became the area for African American soldiers and freed people; more than 3,800 freed African Americans are buried in Section 27.

 Initially, being buried at a national cemetery was not considered an honor, but it ensured that service members whose families could not afford to bring them home for a funeral were given a proper burial.
 The first official “Decoration Day,” later renamed Memorial Day, was held at Arlington National Cemetery on May 30, 1868.
 This tradition continues today, and is one reason why Arlington transformed from being one of many national cemeteries into the premier national military cemetery.
 The event was so popular that in 1873, an amphitheater was constructed to hold the official ceremonies.
-(Renamed the James Tanner Amphitheater, it recently reopened after restoration.)
+(Renamed the James Tanner Amphitheater, it reopened in 2019 after restoration.)
 Beginning in the late 1870s, high-ranking veterans began requesting burial in the Officers' Sections (Sections 1, 2 and 3).

 In 1899, the U.S. government began repatriating, at its own expense, service members who died overseas in the Spanish-American War.
 Arlington National Cemetery consequently expanded to include Sections 21, 22 and 24.
 In 1900, Congress authorized a designated section for Confederate soldiers, at a time when the nation was trying to reconcile after the Civil War.
 The Confederate section (Section 16) contains the graves of 482 veterans and spouses.
 After World War I, more than 2,000 U.S. service members were repatriated to Arlington National Cemetery, and interred in Sections 18 and 19.